jeanwsr/mokit-doc-mdbook/src/chap3-2.md

 ## 3.2 Which method should I use?

+For wave function analysis or visualization of active orbitals, GVB and CASSCF methods are sufficient.

-For practical use, e.g. to properly compare results with those from experiments, NEVPT2, CASPT2, MC-PDFT or MRCISD is recommended.
-The GVB and CASSCF methods are often qualitatively correct.
-For high accuracy results, dynamic correlation is necessary.
+For practical use, e.g. to properly compare results with those from experiments, NEVPT2, CASPT2, MC-PDFT or MRCISD are recommended.
+The GVB and CASSCF methods are only qualitatively correct.
 Additional general recommendations are provided below:

 (1) NEVPT2 is free of the intruder-state problem, thus is preferable to CASPT2.